 The philosopher William B. Irvine suggests that “war, disease, and natural catastrophes are tragic, inasmuch as they take us away from the things we value, but they also have the power to transform those who experience them.”

 Consider, for instance, one of the most horrific events of the twenty-first century: the Holocaust.
 Between 46% and 55% of Holocaust survivors suffered PTSD.
 This is a very high percentage.
-By comparison, American soldiers returning home from battle during World War II veteran soldiers had a PTSD rate closer to 15%.
+By comparison, American soldiers returning home from battle during World War II had a PTSD rate closer to 15%.
 But, to look at things from the reverse side of the coin, this also means that more than half of Holocaust survivors managed to get on with a normal life; they were able to cope with what they had experienced.

 Other examples of traumatic events abound.
 One study found that 30% of parents who lost babies as a result of sudden infant death syndrome never experienced significant depression.
 Another found that 82% of bereaved spouses were doing well two years after the death of their loved child.
 This says something about our incredible capacity for resilience.
 Yet it also tells us that some people break more easily than others.

 “Why do some people recover quickly whereas others do not?” asks the psychologist Timothy D. Wilson.
 “One important factor is the extent to which people are able to find some meaning in the loss.
 People who find meaning, such as believing that the death is God’s will, that their loved one had accepted dying, or that death is a natural part of the life cycle, recover more quickly than people who are unable to find any meaning in the loss.”

 Another important factor for Wilson is “the extent to which people find something positive in the experience, such as the belief that they have grown as a person, [or] gained perspective.”
 This goes in line with the advice of ancient philosophers, who encourage us to live according to ideas and beliefs that make us stronger.